demirantay/notebook/programming/python/packages.md

 #### Updating your package

-If you want to update or fix some bug in your package you always have to change your version, generate distro archive files with `..setup.py sdist bdist_wheel`, git push, and finally twine upload it.
+If you want to update or fix some bug in your package you always have to change your version, clear out dist files, generate new distro archive files with `..setup.py sdist bdist_wheel`, git push, and finally twine upload it.

 There are many more tweaks for upgrading i did not understand it at the moment... go back later on.